LIVESTREAMING: Watch GhanaWeb TV's compelling content

 It's yet another day of the week and GhanaWeb TV will be bringing its viewers a line-up of compelling programmes and national events.

-For today’s itinerary, an episode of the Say It Loud, People and Places and many other exciting programmes will air on GhanaWeb TV.
+For today’s itinerary, a range of exciting programmes such as Say It Loud, Sports Check will air on GhanaWeb TV.

-Parliament will also convene later today, March 23, 2021 at 10:00 am to conduct the business of the House.
+Also, the President's nominee for Finance, Ken Ofori-Atta will today, Thursday, March 25, 2021 undergo his vetting before the Appointments Committee of Parliament.

+The development comes after Mr Ofori-Atta had to reschedule his vetting over health complications as a result of testing positive for coronavirus in December 2020.

 These events and many more will be streamed live on GhanaWeb TV on Youtube: GhanaWebTV.